marklogic/mlxprs/CONTRIBUTING.md

 To compile changes, run `npm run-script compile`.
 Note that both the client and the language server need to finish compiling before you attempt to run the extension, or you will get an error.
 Other script definitions are in `package.json.`

-It is recommended to use VSCode as the editor for this package, as it can self-load a debug instance.

-* Open the project folder in VSCode
-* Select the "Run and Debug" sidebar window (Ctrl+Shift+D)
-* Choose "Launch Extension (debug)" from the RUN AND DEBUG dropdown menu
-* Press the green play button or F5 to compile and launch the plugin in a test environment
-* Please see the README.md file for information on configuring and working in the test environment
+## Testing

+The project contains three test applications.

+* Client Tests - Runs the test files under /client/test/suite, transpiled to /dist/test/suite
+    * client.test.js
+    * xqyRuntime.test.js
+* Server Tests - Runs the test files under /server/test/suite, transpiled to /server/dist/test/suite
+    * server.test.js
+* Client-Integration Tests - Runs the test files under /client/test/integration, transpiled to /dist/test/integration
+    * Requires ML App Server setup first (See "Integration Testing Setup" below for more information)
+    * sjsAdapter.test.js

+### Integration Testing Setup

+JavaScript debugger integration testing requires a running server where you have full admin rights.
+Ideally, you should use a dedicated MarkLogic instance for this purpose.
+The tests assume the existence of a "mlxprs-test" application server running on port 8055 using the "mlxprs-test-content" and "mlxprs-test-modules" databases.
+That values are set in gradle.properties and the admin password should be set in gradle-local.properties.
+The you can use the command, "./gradlew -i mlDeploy" to build and configure the databases and application servers.

+### Integration Test Overview
+The integration test will perform following:
+* Upload test scripts and modules to `Modules` database
+* Run tests against the uploaded scripts and MarkLogic application server, simulating JS debugger interactions
+* Delete scripts from `Modules` databse

-#### Testing from within VSCode
+### Testing from within VSCode
 Unit tests are available from the dropdown menu, as well.
 These are very basic at the moment, and need some love.
 There are currently three run configurations for tests in launch.json

 * "Launch Client Tests"
-    * Runs the tests under /dist/test/suite
-    * Transpiled from files under /client/test/suite
-        * client.test.js
-        * xqyRuntime.test.js
 * "Launch Server Tests"
-    * Runs the tests under /server/dist/test/suite
-    * Transpiled from files under /server/test/suite
-        * server.test.js
 * "Launch Client-Integration Tests"
-    * Requires ML App Server setup first (See "Debugger Integration Testing" below for more information)
-    * Runs the tests under /dist/test/integration
-    * Transpiled from files under /client/test/integration
-        * sjsAdapter.test.js

 For the Client-Integration test, if you need to override the default properties, you have 2 options.
 * Edit the values the integration.env file (in ${workspaceFolder}/client/test/integration), and add the following property to the launch configuration for Client-Integration: